Efficient Learning of Accurate Surrogates for Simulations of Complex Systems

-A common strategy is to accompany the surrogate evaluation with an uncertainty metric that determines whether new fine-scale simulations are needed.
-Such an approach has been applied by Lubbers et al. \cite{Lubbers20} and Diaw et al. \cite{Diaw2020}, who apply active learning to generate surrogates of fine-scale material response.
-Roehm et al. \cite{roehm2015distributed} used kriging to construct surrogates of stress fields and communicate the results to a fine-scale code that solves the macro-scale conservation laws for elastodynamics.
-Noack et al.~\cite{Noack:2019} used a similar kriging-based approach to construct surrogates for autonomous X-ray scattering experiments.
-They used a genetic algorithm to find the maximum of the variances for each measured data point, and then drew new samples from a distribution that is localized around the solved maximum.
-None of these studies ensures that the surrogates are valid on future data: there is no guarantee of surrogate validity.
+A prevalent technique in the development of surrogate models involves coupling the model's evaluation with an uncertainty metric.
+This metric assists in determining the need for additional fine-scale simulations.
+This methodology has been effectively utilized in various studies.
+For instance, Lubbers et al. \cite{Lubbers20} and Diaw et al. \cite{Diaw2020} have employed active learning strategies to develop surrogates that accurately represent fine-scale material responses.
+Similarly, Roehm et al. \cite{roehm2015distributed} adopted kriging, a statistical method, for constructing surrogates of stress fields.
+These surrogates were then integrated with a fine-scale code to address the macro-scale conservation laws in elastodynamics.
+In the realm of autonomous X-ray scattering experiments, Noack et al. ~\cite{Noack:2019} also implemented a kriging-based approach for surrogate creation.
+Their methodology included the use of a genetic algorithm to optimize the variances at each data point, subsequently drawing new samples from a distribution centered around these optimized maxima.
+However, a critical limitation observed in these studies is the lack of guaranteed validity of the surrogates for future data sets.
+This absence of assurance raises concerns about the long-term applicability and reliability of the surrogates, underscoring the need for continuous evaluation and adaptation of these models.